pavuzu/technical-interview-questions/docs/Web API.md

     // ...
 }
 ```

-In the example above, the `HttpGet`, `HttpPost`, and `HttpPut` attributes are used to restrict access to the corresponding methods based on the HTTP verb used in the request.
-For example, the `Get` method will only be accessible via GET requests, the `Post` method via POST requests, and the `Put` method via PUT requests.

 By using these attributes, you ensure that the methods are only invoked when the appropriate HTTP verb is used, providing a simple and straightforward way to restrict access based on HTTP semantics.